-October 24th - November 18th 8:00 a.m. - Noon (Will be in the schools Monday - Friday from 8 a.m. - 11 a.m.)
+(Students are required to be in the schools on these dates from 8 a.m. - 11 a.m., Monday - Friday, while school is in session.)

-Semester: Fall 2016
+Semester: Spring 2017

 Unit Theme: Educator as Creator of Effective Educational Environments: Integrating diverse students, subjects, strategies, societies, and technologies.